davidkorea/AWS/Databases/3_ElastiCache.md

 - The user hits another instance of our application
 - The instance retrieves the data and the user is already logged in

+# 4. Patterns for ElastiCache:
+- Lazy Loading: all the read data is cached, data can become stale in cache
+- Write Through: Adds or update data in the cache when written to a DB (no stale data)
+- Session Store: store temporary session data in a cache (using TTL features)